 Extended Days will Continue to Improve Access to Library Services for all New Yorkers

-The adopted FY 09 budget contained a total of $16 million in funding for the City’s three library systems.
-In retaining the days of operation, libraries will be able to increase access to vital services like improving literacy programs, providing career development, and increasing access to technology.
+The newly adopted FY 16 budget, which will go into effect July 1st, contained a total of $43 million in funding for the City’s three library systems which will be able to increase access to New Yorkers by implementing vital services like improving literacy programs, providing career development, and increasing access to technology.